ElemeFE/element-react/site/docs/en-US/steps.md

 Shows the status of the step for each step.

-:::demo Use `title` attribute to set the name of the step, or override the attribute by using a named `slot`.
-We have listed all the slot names for you at the end of this page.
+:::demo Use `title` attribute to set the name of the step.

 ```js
 render() {